- NY Credits : 7.0

 identify the various filing statuses,

-recognize the kiddie tax, the additional Medicare tax, the net investment income tax and alternative minimum tax,
+recognize the kiddie tax, the additional Medicare tax, the net investment income tax,

 determine the available tax credits,